duangle/scopes/doc/dataformat.rst

 as in most Lisp-like languages, and work exclusively with coated lists otherwise.

-Therefore Bang's reference documentation describes all available symbols in coated notation, while code examples make ample use of naked notation.
+Therefore Bangra's reference documentation describes all available symbols in coated notation, while code examples make ample use of naked notation.

 Block Comments
 --------------

-In addition to ``# single line comments``, Bang recognizes and strips a special kind of multi-line comment.
+In addition to ``# single line comments``, Bangra recognizes and strips a special kind of multi-line comment.

 A list beginning with a symbol that starts with a ``///`` (triple slash)